znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 ### General methodologies

 In this section we would like to segment the 1,497 songs into groups with similar features in order to recommend to listeners who share the same interests/taste.
 For the reason of reducing unnecessary noises and computations, we first reduced the initial 27 variables by PCA.
-Next, we clustered them into groups with similar principle components, and based on the features in each principal component and the actual songs in each cluster, we were able to describe them in secular terminologies such as “genre”.
+Next, we clustered them into groups with similar principle components, and based on the features in each principal component and the actual songs in each cluster, we were able to describe them in secular terminologies such as ??genre??.

 ### PCA